ArashdeepSinghMaan/Bin-Picking/README.md

 ## 🏷️ Project Workflow

 ### 🧩 System Architecture
+Pipeline Overview:

+The RGB-D camera captures color and depth data.

+The YOLOv5 Node detects and classifies objects from the RGB stream.

+The Pose Estimation Node uses PCL to determine the 6-DOF pose of detected objects.

+The GPD Node generates grasp poses from point clouds.

+The MoveIt2 Node plans and executes the robot’s pick-and-place motions.
 ```mermaid
 flowchart TD
     A[RGB-D Camera (Intel RealSense)] -->|RGB| B[YOLOv5 Object Detection Node]